loneyeti/snowgander/README.md

 - **Cost Calculation:** Provides utilities and standardized response fields (`UsageResponse`) for estimating interaction costs based on token usage.
 - **Type Safety:** Written in TypeScript with shared type definitions.

-## Current Limitations
+## Current Limitations & Design Notes

-- **No MCP Tool Handling:** The `sendMCPChat` method is **not implemented** in any adapter.
-Responsibility for defining tools for vendor APIs, handling tool use requests, executing tools, and sending results back currently lies entirely with the consuming application.
+- **MCP Tool Handling:** Tool usage is now integrated into the `sendChat` method for supported vendors (e.g., Anthropic).
+  - The consuming application provides available tools via the `mcpAvailableTools` field in the `Chat` object (using the `MCPAvailableTool` type from `src/types.ts`).
+  - The adapter formats these tools for the vendor's API.
+  - The vendor API may respond with `ToolUseBlock` content, indicating a tool call request.
+  - **Crucially, the responsibility for _executing_ the requested tool and sending back a `ToolResultBlock` in a subsequent message still lies with the consuming application.** The adapters facilitate the communication but do not execute external tools.
+  - Support varies by vendor (Anthropic supports it; check other adapters).
+The legacy `sendMCPChat` method is deprecated/removed.
 - **Inconsistent Multimodal Support:** Handling of image inputs varies between adapters.
 URL-based images (`ImageBlock`) are generally not automatically processed by adapters; base64-encoded images (`ImageDataBlock`) have better support but may require pre-processing by the consuming application for some vendors (e.g., Google).
 Check specific adapter capabilities.
 - **Limited Image Generation:** Currently, only the OpenAI adapter supports image generation (`generateImage`).
+This is planned to be integrated into `sendChat` in the future.

 ## Installation